 Whether it’s a funny meme (image post), video or article.
 Your connections will appreciate a laugh.
 Just make sure your humour is professionally appropriate and don’t do it too often – unless of course you’re a comedian and it’s your job.
 Save it for Fridays or holidays.

 When you share, like or comment it will be seen by all of your LinkedIn connections.
-They may not always want to read what you say but “daily visibility” is key to staying top of mind, according to LinkedIn guru Jane Anderson.
+They may not always want to read what you say but “daily visibility” is key to staying top of mind.
 You can do that by creating content, liking content or sharing someone else’s post.

 About Kirryn Zerna

 I’m on a quest to help ideas, leaders and brands stand out (without selling out) in this age of online influence.
 I’m a conference speaker, a masterclass presenter and creator of the Stand Out Effect: a modern-day quest to uncover what makes brands stand out without selling out.
 What’s unique about me is that I understand the nuance of business from a large corporation to a small business and can translate the challenges and opportunities of the power of social media in each context.
 I draw on deep experience of working within corporate and public sector environments, and I also have had the privilege of working with over 2,000 small businesses and entrepreneurs through state and federal funded programs in the last year.